gwnichol/gwnichol.github.io/_posts/2018-11-21-strange-attractors.md

 needed.
 The variables on all the attractors tend to have the most weighting in the extremes and the fourth and tenth spaces have little variance (Figure 2).
 The tshape category, however, has distinct variable weightings (Figure 3).
 Figure 1 acts as a control for the random generator.
-Using 16 bit color depth would have been beneficial due to only 255 levels of brightness and the widely skewed histogram before equalization.
+Using 16-bit color depth would have been beneficial due to only 255 levels of brightness and the widely skewed histogram before equalization.
 A downfall of my project was that attempted recreation of example attractors from J. C. Sprott’s (1998) paper throws errors (p.
 54).
 However,